 The Oxford online dictionary defines ideology as “a system of ideas and ideals, especially one which forms the basis of economic or political theory and policy.”
 Last summer, I boned up on right wing ideology, and on the history of race and empire.
 One of the things I struggled with was the difference between neoliberals and neoconservatives.
 It’s not easy, because both political camps are so dominant that there’s less and less room to name and challenge their ideas.
 Both have used race and the politics of whiteness to expand American Empire, and both have deeply shaped people’s everyday lives within and beyond the United States.
 Here’s what I learned:

-Neoliberalism has nothing to do with liberal ideas.
-It gets presented as a kind of “new” liberalism, but is in fact part of right wing ideology.
-Neoliberalism was in fact a class backlash against liberal policies like welfare and public works programs that were created in response to the Great Depression.
+Neoliberalism is a descendant of liberal ideas, but not the way you might think.
+It gets presented as a kind of “new” liberalism, because liberalism as a theory was about small government and individual freedoms.
+Most of us forgot that, and tend to think of liberalism as state intervention to ensure widespread economic security.
+Neoliberalism was in fact a class backlash against what we think of as liberal policies like the welfare and public works programs that were created in response to the Great Depression.
 President Franklin D. Roosevelt enacted “New Deal” programs in the 1930s to provide relief for the poor, to stimulate the economy, and to reform the financial sector to avoid another depression.
 The New Deal was a kind of class compromise – economic growth through free trade, but constrained by government programs and regulations.
 By the end of WWII, the share of national income by the top 1% had fallen, and it remained stagnant for a while.
 With strong growth, it didn’t matter much.
 But once growth collapsed and inflation soared in the 1970s, the share of wealth by the top 1% plunged from about 35% in 1965 to 20% in 1975.
 And then the 1% rallied.
 This is where neoliberalism comes from.
 Neoliberals argue that the surest path to widespread prosperity is to free capital from government constraints.
 In other words, privatize everything, absolutely – healthcare, land, water, prisons, communications, food production… you name it.
 For the 1%, it has worked smashingly.
 The ratio of median compensation for workers to CEO salaries went from 30:1 in 1970 to more than 500:1 in 2000.

 Neoliberalism manipulates ideas like human dignity and individual freedom.
 Don’t be fooled.
 Neoliberals tout these as “the central values of civilization” – in opposition to fascism, dictatorships, communism, and all things bad, including all forms of state intervention.
 Their logic claims that state intervention threatens freedom by substituting collective decisions for individual choice.
 But what do they mean by freedom?
 In reality, neoliberals have undermined structures for democratic decision-making, even challenging state sovereignty.
 Corporations, for example, can now challenge health and environmental regulations as trade barriers.
 Neoliberalism has also done profound damage to families, social safety nets, indigenous attachments to the land, and as economist David Harvey puts it, “habits of the heart” world over.
 It seeks to bring all human action and interaction into the domain of the market, all in the name of freedom.